 The second most common cause of gastroenteritis is bacterial infection.
 The bacteria usually responsible for gastroenteritis are Salmonella, E. coli, and Campylobacter.

 People can get infected with these bacteria by drinking contaminated water, eating undercooked food such as eggs, chicken, and dairy, or swimming in contaminated water.

 Cases of mild bacterial gastroenteritis usually go away after a few days.
 Though, patients need to stay hydrated in order to avoid dehydration.

-More serious cases of bacterial gastroenteritis might require hospitalization, where a patient might be given intravenous fluids and salts.
-In some cases, antibiotics might be needed to help fight off the infection.
+More serious cases of bacterial gastroenteritis might require hospitalization and intravenous fluids and electrolytes.
+In some cases, antibiotics may be necessary to help fight off the infection.

 Bacterial gastroenteritis can be avoided by washing your hands often, making sure the water you drink is clean, and cooking your food thoroughly to kill off any bacteria.

 Parasites can also cause gastroenteritis, and the most common cause of this is Giardia.
 This parasite can be found in food, soil, or water that has been contaminated by stool from humans or animals.
 When a person has been infected with Giardia, this condition is known as giardiasis.
 The symptoms are the same as gastroenteritis, and can last anywhere from two to six weeks.

 The most common method of infection occurs when a person drinks Giardia-contaminated water.